 Based on the concentration data provided in Section 5.0 and the selection criteria described in Section 3.0, a hydrological modeling code for use in future waterborne release modeling must be chosen.
-Table 4 presents a listing of the selection criteria used to compare LADTAP XL and STREAM2.
+Table 6 presents a listing of the selection criteria used to compare LADTAP XL and STREAM2.

-Both LADTAP XL and STREAM2 are capable of calculating radionuclide concentrations following chronic (1 year) and acute (24-hour) releases.
+Both LADTAP XL and STREAM2 are capable of calculating radionuclide concentrations following chronic (1 year) and acute (24 hour) releases.
 However, only STREAM2 is capable of calculating concentrations following an instantaneous release.
 The concentration values calculated within the codes are average values for LADTAP XL and peak values with STREAM2.
 LADTAP XL is capable of calculating both concentration and dose while STREAM2 only calculates concentration.
 Documentation comparing the modeling code to actual measurements on the Savannah River is available for STREAM2 but not for LADTAP XL.
 Additionally, STREAM 2 is more flexible than LADTAP XL and also includes temporal data while LADTAP XL is more simplistic.
 There is not a substantial difference in costs associated with acquisition, training, and execution for the two models.
 Both models are consistent with DOE guidelines.

+Calculated downstream radionuclide concentrations were more conservative for LADTAP XL compared to STREAM2.
+This is a result of the difference in the way average and peak concentrations are calculated.
 The one-dimensional diffusion modeled in STREAM2 provides more realistic values, especially for short duration releases.
 The lack of temporal information in LADTAP XL precludes calculation of time-to-impact values.
 Considering the importance of these values and the comparison of the models provided in Table 4, it is recommended that STREAM2 be used in future waterborne release modeling and examination.